Maybe you’ve heard of GERD. But do you really know what it is and how it affects the body?

 “We’ve long used fundoplication to treat serious cases of GERD,” says Arslan Kahloon, MD, gastroenterologist with Erlanger Health.
 “The TIF procedure, though, allows us to effectively treat patients in a more minimally invasive way, without incisions.
 This means they experience a faster recovery and fewer complications.”

 During the TIF procedure, a doctor reduces hiatal hernia, if one is present; restores the angle at which the esophagus enters the stomach; and increases the pressure of the LES, which reduces reflux.
 All of this is done inside the stomach — without incisions.

 Dr. Kahloon began performing the TIF procedure in 2018 and his experience places him in the top 5% of all TIF specialists trained to date.
-In fact, Dr. Kahloon has recently completed the first three cTIF® procedures in the Greater Chattanooga area at Erlanger Health System; this procedure combines a laparoscopic hiatal hernia repair with the TIF procedure in a single session.
+This procedure combines a laparoscopic hiatal hernia repair with the TIF procedure in a single session.